douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * filozofio - philosophy
 * filozofisto - philosopher
 * filozofo - philosopher
+* filtri - to filter
 * fina - final
 * financa - financial
 * financado - financing
 * financi - to finance
 * fine - at the end
 * finfine - finally, at last
+* fingro - finger
 * fini - to finish
 * finiĝi - to come to an end
 * fino - end